By Andrew Tucker, Director, thinc.

 The fact is that the status of ‘East Jerusalem’ and the ‘West Bank’ is contested, and that Israel has claims that are just as strong if not stronger than those of the Palestinian people, represented by the PLO.
 As the Israeli Attorney General stated to the International Criminal Court last December, Israel asserts that control of these territories is not only necessary from a security perspective, Israel has valid sovereignty claims based on a pre-existing line of legally-binding international instruments, beginning with the San Remo resolution of the Principal Allied Powers in 1920, the Mandate for Palestine endorsed by all 51 member States of the League of Nations in 1922, and the preservation of the Jewish people’s rights under both documents by virtue of Article 80 of the UN Charter.

-Denying that any part of Judea and Samaria can (without Palestinian consent) ever be part of the Jewish State of Israel is a fundamental breach of these binding instruments in which Europe and the world community after WWI recognized that the Jewish people have a legal right to reconstitute their homeland “in Palestine”, based on their historical connection with the land.
+Denying that any part of Judea and Samaria can (without Palestinian consent) ever be part of the Jewish State of Israel is quite arguably a fundamental breach of these binding instruments in which Europe and the world community after WWI recognized that the Jewish people have a legal right to reconstitute their homeland “in Palestine”, based on their historical connection with the land.

 While territory may not be obtained by means of occupation, international law does not uncontrovertibly establish that an occupying power cannot have sovereignty based on pre-existing instruments.